parishah-517/botm/README.md

   has to go check the real order history and decide.
 Hooking this up to the live order/redemption system instead of a static CSV snapshot would let it resolve some of these on its own instead of just flagging them.
-- Cap thresholds (one/calendar month, 3/year) are this system's own inference from the data, not a given business rule -- worth confirming against the actual policy before using this in production.